Only-Moon/Comfi/README.md

 # Comfi

-Switching to discord.js v13 currently, not ready for public use.
+Switching to discord.js v13 & testing for public use, but currently not ready for public use.